DavesCodeMusings/BH1750-MicroPython/README.md

 > If all you want is the device driver, see [QUICKSTART.md](QUICKSTART.md)

 ## Why the BH1750?
 I wanted a device to communicate light readings to my home automation system.
 It's easy enough to find a tutorial on wiring a photoresistor to a microcontroller's analog to digital converter and then calibrate what reading constitutes dark and what indicates light.
-But the inexpensive BH1750 can read illumination and provide a result in Lux, a standard SI unit, via the I2C bus.
+But the inexpensive BH1750 can read illuminance and provide a result in Lux, a standard SI unit, via the I2C bus.

 I also knew there were [other MicroPython libraries for the BH1750](https://github.com/flrrth/pico-bh1750) and even an [ESPHome option](https://esphome.io/components/sensor/bh1750.html).
 In case I got stuck along my journey of creating my own, I'd have something to fall back on.